-There are three basic types of contracts namely options, swaps, and forward/futures contract.
+There are three basic types of contracts, namely options, swaps, and forward/futures contracts.
 There are variations in each case.
-Just like a television has different channels, tuning into any of these contracts will yield differential results.
+Just like television has different channels, tuning in to any of these contracts will yield differential results.
 While options are contracts that permit but do not carry the obligation to purchase or sell an asset, thereby being used by those investors who do not want to risk position in asset outright and want exposure in case of large price movements in the underlying asset.

 Options Trading: The Choices

 - Short Call: If the stock price is going to decrease, the call will either be subject to selling or writing.
 If the call is sold, the buyer of the call(long call) controls whether the option will be taken or not.
 In case you are in short, you give up control as a seller.
 For the writer of the call, the payoff is equivalent to the premier received by the buyer of the call id there is a decline in the stock price.
 If the stock rises more than the exercise price and the premium, money will be lost by the writer.

 - Short Put: If it is believed the stock price will rise, one has to sell or write a put.
 For writers of the put, the payoff is equivalent to the premium received by the stock’s buyer in case stock price rises.
 When the stock price lowers beneath the exercise price without the premium, money is lost.